yuceahmet/itfundemantel/README.md

-# Clarusway IT Fundamentals Cohort 009
+# IT Fundamentals Cohort 009

-- The Clarusway workshop repo is mainly for Students, and contains hands-on and projects without solutions.
+- The workshop repo is mainly for Students, and contains hands-on and projects without solutions.

-- This private workshop repository contains projects, hands-on training, coding challenges, and class-notes for the Clarusway Students of IT Fundamentals Cohort 009.
+- This private workshop repository contains projects, hands-on training, coding challenges, and class-notes for the Students of IT Fundamentals Cohort 009.

 ## Description

-The clarusway-workshop repository contains materials related to the IT trainings like projects, hands-on trainings, coding challenges, class-notes etc. in the following main areas.
+The workshop repository contains materials related to the IT trainings like projects, hands-on trainings, coding challenges, class-notes etc. in the following main areas.
 <br/>

 <br/>